qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 serve you well to verify that every part of your aftermarket hotend is adequately sized and secured properly.

-## I've tightened my nozzle at 300C, but results are still a bit off
+## I've tightened my nozzle at 300C, cleaned my Z-Axis lead screws and nozzle, but the results are still a bit off

-My first recommendation is to use the `APPLY_FILAMENT_OFFSET` to apply per-filament tweaks to your offset.
-See the section above.
+My first recommendation here is to read and use [the `APPLY_FILAMENT_OFFSET` guide](./README.md#apply_filament_offset---what-it-does-and-how-to-use-it) to apply per-filament tweaks to your offset for a filament.

+In general, try to avoid the urge to rush in and start fiddling with the inner workings of the automatic Z offset calculation system within `_APPLY_NOZZLE_OFFSET` as doing so will affect the behavior of ALL filaments.
+Wait until you have used a wide range of filament of different temperatures and are able to see a pattern in how it's behaving.

 ## I've been using APPLY_FILAMENT_OFFSET but most the offsets are consistently a little high, or a little low